ngthomas/ca_entity_cleanup/README.md

 | 2+ extra words |  295 | no typo     |  213 |            |      |
 |                |      | 1 char typo |   82 |            |      |

 Two subcategories can be found under the `duplicate` category.
-The `special duplicate` case refers to perfect matches of all alpha-numeric characters but not for non-alphanumeric characters for each word between entities.
+The `inexact duplicate` case refers to perfect matches of all alpha-numeric characters but not for non-alphanumeric characters for each word between entities.

 The list of entity pairs for each purported erronenous categories is a tab-separated txt file.
 Here are some patterns / examples found in each output files.
 * exact_dup.txt
-* special_dup.txt
+* inexact_dup.txt
     * extra quotes or characters
     ```
     Leslie "Bubba" Gaines   Leslie Bubba Gaines